shrjrd/jest-rodeo/README.md

 ## Usage

-Jestir requires an explicit `--target` flag to specify how tests should be executed.
+Run `jestir` to execute tests in your current Studio session (serve mode).
+Use the `--target` flag to specify a different execution method.

 ### Targets